April 28, 2025

 Missouri

 The state of Missouri currently maintains no paid or unpaid sick leave laws.
-However, eligible employees may be entitled to limited protections under the federal Family and Medical Leave Act
+However, eligible employees may be entitled to limited protections under the Federal Family and Medical Leave Act

 For more information, contact the Missouri Department of Labor & Industrial Relations